Additional Initiatives

 Every Bright Outlook occupation matches at least one of the following criteria:

-• Projected to grow rapidly — These occupations are projected to grow faster than average (employment increase of 5% or more) over the period 2022-2032 for the US nationwide.
+• Projected to grow rapidly — These occupations are projected to grow faster than average (employment increase of 6% or more) over the period 2023-2033 for the US nationwide.
 Projected growth represents the estimated change in total employment over the projections period, as published by the Bureau of Labor Statistics external site.
 The "faster than average" designation comes from the Occupational Outlook Handbook external site.

-• Projected to have large numbers of openings — These occupations are projected to have 100,000 or more job openings over the period 2022-2032 for the US nationwide.
+• Projected to have large numbers of openings — These occupations are projected to have 100,000 or more job openings over the period 2023-2033 for the US nationwide.
 Projected job openings represent openings due to growth and replacement, as estimated by the Bureau of Labor Statistics external site.

 • New and Emerging occupations — These four occupations in the cybersecurity industry were introduced in the O*NET-SOC 2019 taxonomy.
 For more information, see Updating the O*NET-SOC Taxonomy: Incorporating the 2018 SOC Structure.

 Bright Outlook occupations were initially identified in 2010, using the BLS 2008-2018 employment projections.
-The list was last revised in 2023, using 2022-2032 projections.
-These projections do not include impacts of the COVID-19 pandemic and response efforts.
-For more information, see the BLS summary external site.
+The list was last revised in 2024, using 2023-2033 projections.

 Bright Outlook in O*NET websites